erpushpinderrana/dockerize-existing-drupal-project/README.md

 Now this project Drupal's docroot should be located at `/var/www/html/drupal8/web`.

-8. Now update your project's database credentials in `settings.php` or `local.settings.php` wherever you are managing.
+8. Now update your project's database credentials in `settings.php` or `settings.local.php` wherever you are managing.
 As we are already in PHP container `/var/www/html/drupal8/web`, hence we can import the database using Drush:

 ```
 drush sql:dump --result-file=../backup.sql